chef-boneyard/database/README.md

 - database_name: name attribute.
 Name of the database to interact with
 - connection: hash of connection info. valid keys include :host, :port, :username, :password
-- sql: string of sql to execute against the database.  used by :query action only
+- sql: string of sql or a block that executes to a string of sql, which will be executed against the database.  used by :query action only

 ### Providers